aswnrhdev/binkgram/README.md

 ## Technologies Used

-- **HTML**: Markup language for creating the structure of the web application.
+- **HTML**: Markup language for creating the structure of the web application
 - **CSS**: Styling language for designing the visual appearance of the application.
 - **JavaScript**: Programming language for adding interactivity and functionality.
 - **Node.js**: JavaScript runtime for server-side development.